python-trio/trio/docs/source/reference-io.rst

 Trio provides support for spawning other programs as subprocesses, communicating with them via pipes, sending them signals, and waiting for them to exit.
-Currently this interface consists of the :class:`trio.Process` class, which is modelled after :class:`subprocess.Popen` in the standard library.
+The interface for doing so consists of two layers:

+* :func:`trio.run_process` runs a process from start to finish and returns a :class:`~subprocess.CompletedProcess` object describing its outputs and return value.
+This is what you should reach for if you want to maybe send some input, maybe receive the output (all at once), but don't need incrementality or back-and-forth.
+It is modelled after the standard :func:`subprocess.run` with some additional features and saner defaults.

+* :class:`trio.Process` starts a process in the background and optionally provides Trio streams for interacting with it (sending input, receiving output and errors).
+Using it requires a bit more code than :func:`~trio.run_process`, but exposes additional capabilities: back-and-forth communication, processing output as soon as it is generated, and so forth.
+It is modelled after the standard :class:`subprocess.Popen`.

 .. _subprocess-options: